 A dead pixel is defined as a pixel or set of sub-pixels that has failed and is permanently in the off position.
 This condition means that the pixel will not let any light through.
 This can be observed as a dark or black spot on a brightly colored or white background.

 A stuck pixel is defined as a pixel or sub-pixel that has failed and is permanently in the on position.
 This can be either with a single or multiple sub-pixels for a given pixel and is best observed on a dark or black background.
 A white pixel means all three sub-pixels have failed while a green, red or blue pixel means one of the sub-pixels has failed.
+Another term for this is a hot pixel.

-Why Are Defects Allowed?
+Why Were Defects Allowed?

 It is important to find out what the replacement policy is on any LCD monitor prior to purchase.
 In general, the manufacturer will have a policy with regards to the number of stuck or dead pixels allowed before it can be returned.
 To make things even more confusing, the location of the pixels can also play an important role in whether the manufacturer will accept it as defective.
 The number of defective pixels that define a panel as meeting the replacement criteria will also vary with the size and even model of the monitor.